2011 Hot-Check Warrant Amnesty Period And Roundup Announced

 Arrest roundups to follow publication of the names

-El Paso County Attorney Jo Anne Bernal and Sgt.
-Raymond Hernández from the El Paso County Sheriff's Office today announced that they will be joined by area Constables, Military Police Officers from Fort Bliss and troopers with the Texas Department of Public Safety in conducting a roundup of individuals with outstanding hot check warrants in El Paso County.
+El Paso County Attorney Jo Anne Bernal and El Paso County Sheriff Richard Wiles today announced that they will be joined by Constables from Precincts 1, 2, 3, 4, 6 and 7 in conducting a roundup of individuals with outstanding hot check warrants in El Paso County.

-This unparalleled cooperative effort by local law enforcement to arrest hot check writers will be preceded by an amnesty period in which residents can pay their outstanding amounts without fear of being arrested.
+This cooperative effort by local law enforcement to arrest hot check writers will be preceded by an amnesty period in which residents can pay their outstanding amounts without being arrested.

-Individuals who want to avoid the publication of their names must pay their outstanding balances by Friday May 28, 2010.
+Individuals with pending warrants who want to avoid the publication of their names must pay their outstanding balances by Friday, February 4, 2011.

-Individuals who pay their outstanding balances before Monday June 7, 2010, the end of the amnesty period, will avoid arrests during the upcoming county-wide arrest warrant round-up.
-Additionally, they will also avoid the payment of additional fees, such as court costs, attorney fees, and the cost of posting a bond.
+Individuals who take advantage of the amnesty period and pay their outstanding balances before Friday, February 18, 2011, will avoid arrest during an upcoming county-wide warrant round-up.
+Additionally, they will save money by not having to pay additional fees, such as court costs, attorney fees, and the cost of posting a bond.

 Residents with outstanding hot check warrants can make their payments in person at the following locations: